We Never Die Alone

 The story of the Good Samaritan who sat in the car seat beside my husband, holding his hand as she prayed with him, sweetens empathy with Truth.

-The spiritual gift of Thought calms us.
-The spiritual gift of Thought comforts us.
-The spiritual gift of Thought becomes courage as we make our great, final leap into the unknown.
+Thought is a spiritual gift we use to have a psychological experience of life.
+In death, Thought comforts us.
+The spiritual gift of Thought creates courage as we make our great, final leap into the unknown.
 Love, the Mind of God, is always with those who leave.
 It is always with those who remain.
 To comfort.
 To calm.
 To give courage.

 Copyright 2020: Linda Sandel Pettit, Ed.D.